 Physical therapists diagnose movement dysfunction that interferes with quality of life at any age, design treatment plans to restore and optimize function and prevent disability, and also promote healthy lifestyles and injury prevention by developing fitness and wellness-oriented programs.

-Mountain Area Pro Bono Physical Therapy Clinic (MAPPT) serves uninsured or under-insured individuals in western North Carolina, regardless of socio-economics or health status.
+Mountain Area Pro Bono Health Services serves uninsured or under-insured individuals in western North Carolina, regardless of socio-economic or health status.

 If you do not currently have physical therapy coverage, please call for full eligibility details: 828-227-3527.